Carnal knowledge

 Carnal knowledge is an archaic or legal euphemism for sexual intercourse.
 In modern statutes, the term "sexual penetration" is widely used, though with various definitions.

 The term derives from carnal, meaning "of the flesh", and the Biblical usage of the verb know/knew, a euphemism for sexual conduct.

 Biblical source

-One examples of this usage is in the first part of the Bible, the Book of Genesis, which describes how Adam and Eve conceived their first child:
+One example of this usage is in the first part of the Bible, the Book of Genesis, which describes how Adam and Eve conceived their first child:

 And Adam knew Eve his wife; and she conceived, and bore Cain, and said, I have gotten a man with [the help of] Jehovah.